mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/signed-webhooks.md

 }
 ```

-> Unlike Voice API, Applications API uses [header-based API Key and Secret Authentication] (https://developer.nexmo.com/concepts/guides/authentication#header-based-api-key-and-secret-authentication), which means you should use [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoded API key and secret joined by a colon in the `Authorization` header of the HTTP request.
+> Unlike Voice API, the Applications API uses [header-based API Key and Secret Authentication] (https://developer.nexmo.com/concepts/guides/authentication#header-based-api-key-and-secret-authentication), which means you should use a [Base64](https://tools.ietf.org/html/rfc4648#section-4) encoded API key and secret joined by a colon in the `Authorization` header of the HTTP request.

 ### Update Application

-Update your application with [Update an application](https://developer.nexmo.com/api/application.v2#updateApplication) HTTP request:
+Update your application with a [Update an application](https://developer.nexmo.com/api/application.v2#updateApplication) HTTP request:

 ```http
 PUT https://api.nexmo.com/v2/applications/YOUR_APPLICATION_ID
 ```

-using the response JSON from the previous step as the request body with the addition of `signed_callbacks` parameter:
+Use the response JSON from the previous step as the request body with the addition of the `signed_callbacks` parameter:

 ```json
 {